actions-cool/issues-helper/docs/guide/faq.en-US.md

 2. Personal exercises and tests [Actions](https://github.com/xrkffgg/test-ci) repository
 3. You can also refer to the warehouse of [online users](/en-US#-who-is-using)

+## I want to pause Actions, is there an easy way?

+Yes, you can directly modify `actions`.
+For example: `actions:'create-comment'` is changed to `actions:'#create-comment'`.
+It is also convenient for recovery.

 ## So many versions, how to choose?

 You can view the detailed [changelog](/en-US/changelog).
 The latest releases version is recommended.

+## What should I do if there is no function I want here?

+You can submit it in [What do you want?](https://github.com/actions-cool/issues-helper/discussions/18).